Devon Station

 Oil power plant in Connecticut, United States of America.
 Approximate location 41.2098, -73.109.

 Devon Station is a 223 MW oil power station in Connecticut, United States of America.
 It is operated by Devon Power LLC.
-Based on reported annual generation of 0 GWh, it can supply roughly -142 homes.
-It ranks #1162 of 9,833 United States of America power plants by installed capacity.
+Based on its capacity (estimated), it can supply roughly 167k homes (estimated).
+It ranks #1904 of 10,938 United States of America power plants by installed capacity.
 Commissioned in 1995, it is around 31 years old — long-established.
-Its measured emissions of 305,160 t CO₂/yr (Climate TRACE) are equivalent to about 71,133 cars driven for a year.
 In context, oil supplies about 0.7% of United States of America's electricity; the national grid averages 384 gCO₂/kWh (43.0% low-carbon) (2025).

 1995commissioned (~31 yrs)